Dilantin Lawsuit | Cerebellar Atrophy | Phillips Law Group

-A lawsuit filed in 2018 by 10 people claims Pfizer and its subsidiaries knew the drug could cause severe brain damage and failed to warn consumers.
-The lawsuit has not yet been resolved.
+A lawsuit filed in 2018 by 10 people claimed Pfizer and its subsidiaries knew the drug could cause severe brain damage and failed to warn consumers.

 Pfizer has previously settled several lawsuits brought by those who took Dilantin and developed rare skin diseases, including a $3.7 million settlement after the death of a nine-year-old girl who developed Toxic Epidermal Necrolysis (TEN) after ingesting the drug.